 The process and storage

 To ensure the highest quality of the product, Jeevan pays critical attention to all aspects of processing like collection, packing, transportation, harvesting stem cells, cryopreservation stem cell units.

 Once we receive the cord blood units, we process and categorise to decide fitness for clinical use.
-All units must reach our lab within 40 hours ( outermost of 44 hrs ) from the time of collection.
+All units must reach our lab within 40 hours from the time of collection.
 Further decision to process depends on the number of

 - All units are processed with the Sepax S100 automated cell processing system.

-- The testing of each cord blood unit includes: blood grouping, HLA typing (SBT), Infectious Disease Marker testing for HIV, HBV, HCV by Nucleic Acid Testing (NAT), Malaria, Syphilis, bacterial and fungal culture, Haemoglobinopathy screening, cell counts (total nucleated cells and CD34+ cells), CFU and viability.
+- The testing of each cord blood unit includes: Blood grouping, HLA typing (High Resolution), Infectious Disease Marker testing for HIV, HBV, HCV by Nucleic Acid Testing (NAT), Malaria, Syphilis, CMV IgM, bacterial and fungal culture, Haemoglobinopathy screening, cell counts (total nucleated cells and CD34+ cells), CFU and viability.